ntruongan356-byte/ScarySingleDocs/Docs/FileDocs/cell3.md

     if not cmd_args_path.exists():
         return

-    marker = '# Arguments added by ANXETY' with cmd_args_path.open('r+', encoding='utf-8') as f:
+    marker = '# Arguments added by ScarySingleDocs' with cmd_args_path.open('r+', encoding='utf-8') as f:
         if marker in f.read():
             return